Casraw/astrix-node-docker/README.md

-Here's the updated README with the requested changes:
 # Astrix Node Docker

 This repository contains the necessary steps to run an Astrix Node using Docker.
 The node is currently in a static state, but more configuration options will be added over time as the development progresses.
+It has also the web wallet in it.

 ## Requirements